RUMgroup/brexit_data_challenge/README.md

 This repository contains codes used in the analysis for the shortlisted R Uni of Manchester & MMU R User Group submission to the CDRC GISRUK 2018 Brexit Data Challenge (introduced here): https://data.cdrc.ac.uk/dataset/gisruk-data-challenge-2018

-Subsets of tables originally provided by Office of National Statistics (ONS) and www.gov.uk which were linked to the CDRC data are housed here for your convenience; please acknowledge these data providers if accessing these file for further analysis.
+Subsets of tables originally provided by Office of National Statistics (ONS) and www.gov.uk which were linked to the CDRC data are housed here for your convenience;
+2016byage.csv- Mid 2016 population estimates by age and LSOA (ONS) please acknowledge these data providers if accessing these file for further analysis.

 View our submission here: https://github.com/RUMgroup/brexit_data_challenge/blob/master/RUM%20Brexit%20Submission%20Doc%2008032018.pdf
 Thank you to all participants for your dedication and your fantastic outputs!